wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Cache

-This page shows statistics that indicate the efficiency with which response caching is carried out for the requests sent to your APIs.
+The **Cache** page shows statistics that indicate the efficiency with which response caching is carried out for the requests sent to your APIs.

 !!! info
     Cache hits occur only if you have [enabled response caching](https://apim.docs.wso2.com/en/latest/deploy-and-publish/deploy-on-gateway/api-gateway/response-caching/)

 ![Cache statistics](../assets/img/insights/cache-page-full.png){.cInlineImage-full}

-This page contains the following graphs:
+The page displays the folloing statistics:

 - **Cache Hit Percentage**